ATRedshaw/ATRedshaw.github.io/content/projects/xg-plotter.md

 ### Scraping

-Shot data is scraped from Understat, covering the English Premier League, La Liga, the Bundesliga, Serie A and Ligue 1, for seasons spanning 2014 to 2024.
-That amounts to hundreds of thousands of shots across roughly a decade of top-level football.
+Shot data is scraped from Understat, covering the English Premier League, La Liga, the Bundesliga, Serie A and Ligue 1, for seasons spanning 2014 to 2025.
+That amounts to over half a million shots across roughly a decade of top-level football.
 Each record contains the normalised x/y coordinates of the shot, the game situation, the shot type and the outcome.

 ![Shot volume by location across all leagues and seasons](assets/images/projects/xg-plotter/shot_volume_heatmap.png)

+_Figure: This dataset breakdown highlights the volume of shots and goals recorded across five major European leagues from 2014 to 2025.
+Compiling over half a million total shots is absolutely critical for training a robust classifier because actual goals are rare events (roughly one in ten shots results in a goal on average).
+The aggregated totals show consistent seasonal shot counts across the continent while providing a vast pool of positive historical examples for the model to learn from._

 ### Cleansing

 The cleansing stage is deliberately straightforward.
 It selects only the columns needed for modelling (`X`, `Y`, `situation`, `shotType`, `result`), coerces numeric types, ensures categoricals are consistent strings and drops anything malformed.
 Football shot data from a reputable provider is generally quite clean, and adding complexity here would be solving a problem that does not really exist.